OpenIndexMaps/openindexmaps.github.io/index.md

 ### Tutorial

 A [Creating GeoJSON for OpenIndexMaps](https://kgjenkins.github.io/openindexmaps-workshop/) tutorial was created for a workshop at Geo4LibCamp 2020.
 The tutorial works through several examples of using QGIS to create OpenIndexMaps GeoJSON files.
+An [updated tutorial for version 1.0.0](https://uwm-libraries.github.io/waml-openindexmaps-workshop/) was presented at WAML 2023 and at Geo4LibCamp 2024.

 ## Legacy Version